Richard Wright (author): Career

 In Chicago in 1932, Wright began writing with the Federal Writer's Project and became a member of the American Communist Party.
-In 1937, he relocated to New York and became the Bureau Chief of the communist publication The Daily Worker.
-He would write over 200 articles for the publication from 1937 to 1938.
-This allowed him to cover stories and issues that interested him, revealing depression era America into light with well written prose.
+In 1937, he relocated to New York and became the Bureau Chief of the communist publication, the Daily Worker.
+He would write more than 200 articles for the publication from 1937 to 1938.
+This allowed him to cover stories and issues that interested him, revealing depression-era America into light with well-written prose.

 He worked on the Federal Writers' Project guidebook to the city, New York Panorama (1938), and wrote the book's essay on Harlem.
-Through the summer and fall he wrote more than 200 articles for the Daily Worker and helped edit a short-lived literary magazine New Challenge.
-The year was also a landmark for Wright because he met and developed a friendship with writer Ralph Ellison that would last for years.
-He was awarded the Story magazine first prize of $500 for his short story "Fire and Cloud".
+Through the summer and fall, Wright wrote more than 200 articles for the Daily Worker and helped edit a short-lived literary magazine, New Challenge.
+The year was also a landmark for him because he met and developed a friendship with writer Ralph Ellison that would last for years.
+Wright was awarded the Story magazine first prize of $500 for his short story "Fire and Cloud".

 After receiving the Story prize in early 1938, Wright shelved his manuscript of Lawd Today and dismissed his literary agent, John Troustine.
 He hired Paul Reynolds, the well-known agent of poet Paul Laurence Dunbar, to represent him.
 Meanwhile, the Story Press offered the publisher Harper all of Wright's prize-entry stories for a book, and Harper agreed to publish the collection.

 Wright gained national attention for the collection of four short stories entitled Uncle Tom's Children (1938).
 He based some stories on lynching in the Deep South.
-The publication and favorable reception of Uncle Tom's Children improved Wright's status with the Communist party and enabled him to establish a reasonable degree of financial stability.
+The publication and favorable reception of Uncle Tom's Children improved Wright's status with the Communist Party and enabled him to establish a reasonable degree of financial stability.
 He was appointed to the editorial board of New Masses.
 Granville Hicks, a prominent literary critic and Communist sympathizer, introduced him at leftist teas in Boston.
 By May 6, 1938, excellent sales had provided Wright with enough money to move to Harlem, where he began writing the novel Native Son, which was published in 1940.

 Based on his collected short stories, Wright applied for and was awarded a Guggenheim Fellowship, which gave him a stipend allowing him to complete Native Son.
 During this period, he rented a room in the home of friends Herbert and Jane Newton, an interracial couple and prominent Communists whom Wright had known in Chicago.
-They had moved to New York and lived at 109 Lefferts Place in Brooklyn in the Fort Greene neighborhood.
+They had moved to New York and lived at 109 Lefferts Place in Brooklyn, in the Fort Greene neighborhood.